Shobthebob/Discord-Weather-Bot/README.md

 - Once the bot is in your server, use the `w!help` command to get started

 ## NOTE
-Apologies beecause this bot's code has not been hosted anywhere yet which is also why I also have not uploaded it anywhere for invites yet.
+This bot has not been hosted anywhere yet which is also why I did not upload it anywhere for invites yet.

 ## Some Screenshots for proof that it exists and works